Skip to main content

 Replacement

-Replacement refers to technologies or approaches which directly replace or avoid the use of animals in experiments where they would otherwise have been used.
+Replacement refers to technologies or approaches which replace the use of animals in experiments where they would otherwise have been used.

 For many years research animals have been used to answer important scientific questions including those related to human health.
 Animal models are often costly and time-consuming and depending on the research question present scientific limitations, such as poor relevance to human biology.
 Alternative models can address some of these concerns.
 In the last decade or so, advances in science and technology have meant that there are now realistic opportunities to replace the use of animals.